elenagiura/javascript-tasks/README.md

 ## General info
 This repository contains small tasks resolved in JavaScript code.
 They are separated in ten branches (each contains several tasks).
+Hope I helped you with some ideas! :)

 ## Technologies
 Project is created with: